Total lighting control

 guest room management system data travels.
 The more sensors there are in the

 network, the stronger the signal.
 In adjacent rooms and between floors.
 Mount Kelvin powers most switches with motion-driven energy (no batteries required), while occupancy sensors are mains-powered.
 Devices communicate with each other using commercial-off-the-shelf (COTS) ultra-low-power 2.4 GHz nRF52832 hardware from Nordic Semiconductor.
-Since hotels are full of WiFi signals and there’s a lot of radio chatter in the 2.4 GHz frequency band, each device running Wirepas Massive dynamically jumps channels and uses minimal transmission power in order to save energy and to minimize impact with other devices.
+Since hotels are full of WiFi signals and there’s a lot of radio chatter in the 2.4 GHz frequency band, each device running Wirepas Mesh dynamically jumps channels and uses minimal transmission power in order to save energy and to minimize impact with other devices.
 Thanks to Wirepas Mesh, VALO’s entire lighting and sensor network connects to the Internet via a single network gateway.

 Each hotel room typically includes: